Hypoplastic Left Heart Syndrome

 Treatment

-Some defects are hard to treat.
+Some of these issues are hard to treat.
 Some options are:

-- A series of surgeries that allow the right ventricle do the work of two ventricles
+• A series of surgeries to let the right ventricle do the work of two ventricles

-Children with this heart problem will need lifelong monitoring by a doctor who treats heart problems.
+Children with HLHS will need to regularly see a doctor who treats heart issues as they grow up.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.